codingMustache/codingMustache/README.md

 ## Joke of the Day

-My son is studying to be a surgeon, I just hope he makes the cut.
+I cut my finger cutting cheese.
+I know it may be a cheesy story but I feel grate now.

 ## Daily Trivia

-Which computer hardware device provides an interface for all other connected devices to communicate?
+What major programming language does Unreal Engine 4 use?
- 1. Random Access Memory
+ 1. ECMAScript
- 2. Motherboard
+ 2. C++
- 3. Hard Disk Drive
+ 3. C#
- 4. Central Processing Unit
+ 4. Assembly

 <details>
   <summary>Answer</summary>
-  Motherboard
+  C++
 </details>